 Archibald Rutledge Scholarship Competition

-The Archibald Rutledge Scholarship is a one-time $4,000 award that encourages and recognizes academic and artistic excellence.
+The Archibald Rutledge Scholarship is an award that encourages and recognizes academic and artistic excellence.
 Students compete for five scholarships (approximately $2,000 each) to be awarded in May 2014.

-- Theatre: An entry is defined as an original short, one-act play with a performing time of 10 to 15minutes, originated by the applicant
+- Theatre: An entry is defined as an original short, one-act play with a performing time of ten to fifteen minutes, originated by the applicant.

 Twelfth-grade students enrolled in a South Carolina public school and planning to attend a state college or university are eligible to participate in the scholarship competition.
 Students will be allowed to compete in one area only; jointly produced compositions are not eligible.
 Students receiving the scholarships must be United States citizens who have attended the state's public schools for the past two consecutive years.
 High school student enrollment determines the number of entries a school can enter in each discipline area.
 Finalists will be invited to participate and must attend the scholarship competition.

 A panel of professionals in each of the five arts areas will select a recipient in each of the disciplines.
 The decision of the judges is final.

 Students may compete in one arts area only.

 Compositions/artworks and process folios each count 50 percent toward the total score.

 For more information, contact R. Scot Hockman or your high school guidance counselor.